Chamal1120/dotfiles/README.md

 cd dotfiles-linux-hyprland/configs
 ```

-5. Remove your existing conflicting configs otherwise stow would not symlink at all.
+4. Remove your existing conflicting configs otherwise stow would not symlink at all.

-4. Exit hyprland (You cannot remove existing hyprland config while running it as it will create a new one automcatically)
+5. Exit hyprland (You cannot remove existing hyprland config while running it as it will create a new one automcatically).

 ```bash
 hyprctl dispatch exit
 ```

-5. Delete the existing hyprland config while in TTY.
+6. Delete the existing hyprland config while in TTY.

 ```bash
 rm -rf ~/.config/hypr
 ```

-5. Simlink the configs you need with `stow`.
+7. Simlink the configs you need with `stow`.

 ```bash
 stow --target=$HOME foot zsh fsh hyprland hyprpanel rofi starship nvim tmux yazi bat electron-flags-wayland icons  # You can simlink multiple files like this